When you Google images of the dish Ratatouille, what do you see?

 Garlic & Onion

-Use garlic cloves and onions if you can.
+Use fresh garlic cloves and onions if you can.
 I used pre-peeled garlic that I had frozen and then defrosted for extra convenience.
 So, the garlic doesn’t have to be fresh.

 When is ratatouille a good recipe to make?